AaronWatters/H5Gizmos/doc/Tutorials/hello3.md

 The `dashboard.css({"justify-content": "center"})` uses a dictionary argument convention for the style because `justify-content` cannot be used as a Python keyword.

+The
+<a href="hello_curves.md">hello_curves</a> script
+ implements a more complex composite dashboard -- a `Stack` dashboard containing input sliders which control a parameters for a `matplotlib` curve visualization.

 <a href="README.md">Return to tutorial list.</a>